SCEP Goals

 Chronic Absenteeism

-By June 2026, the Site’s daily student attendance for Students with Disabilities (SWD) will increase by 3%, from 87% to 90%, as measured by the Insight school wide attendance data.
+By June 2026, the Site’s daily student attendance for Students with Disabilities (SWD) will increase by 3%, from 87% to 90%, as measured by the Insight school wide attendance data by supporting families with NYSCA and sharing attendance protocols routinely throughout the year.

 HIGH QUALITY INCLUSIVE & ACCESSIBLE LEARNING FOR STUDENTS WITH DISABILITIES:

-By June 2026, Progress Reporting on SESIS updates for annual goals will increase by 5% from 63% to 68%.
+By June 2026, Progress Reporting on SESIS updates for annual goals will increase by 12% from 63% to 75% through the support of Monday Professional Learnings, support from Special Education Coordinator and IEP tracking updates.

 Parent Portal/